mendix/docs/content/en/docs/developerportal/deploy/sap-btp/sap-autoscaler.md

 {{< figure src="/attachments/developerportal/deploy/sap-autoscaler/add-recurring-date.png" alt="Add recurring date rule dialog" >}}

 Click **Add Day** to add the days to which this recurring schedule applies.
-If it is a rule for days of the week, day 1 is always Monday irrespective of any local conventions.
+If it is a rule for days of the week, day one is always Monday irrespective of any local conventions.
 You can add several days by using **Add Day** multiple times.

 Click **Add Rule** to add this rule.